m-sanders/nextjs-sentry-asset-prefix/README.md

 # Reproduction

-Using the experimental compile / generate mode results in an invalid server bundle.
+Using the experimental compile / generate mode results in an invalid server bundle (downgrading to `5.2.5` successfully builds).

 Steps: